doolanshire/Combat-Models/instructions1921/README.md

 ## Objective

-The aim of this project at least initially is to implement chiefly the firing and damage rules of the Tactical Exercise, in order to estimate attrition in historical battles.
+The aim of this project is implementing the fire and damage rules of the Tactical Exercise, in order to estimate attrition in historical battles.

-Movement will not be implemented at first – instead, the user introduces the firing intervals and targets for each ship and the distances between them throughout a battle, and the program will compute the exchange of fire accordingly.
+Movement is not simulated directly – instead, the user introduces the firing intervals and targets for each ship group and the distances between them throughout a battle.
+The program then computes the exchange of fire accordingly.

-Engagement information will be saved in external CSV files so that different battles may be played effortlessly.
+Engagement information will eventually be stored in external CSV files so that different battles may be played with little effort.

-## Implemented so far
+## Done so far

 #### Program files:

-**guns\_and\_ships.py**: implements classes for Gun, Ship, Group and Side objects.
-Each side has a series of groups, and each group contains a number of ships, each carrying guns.
+**guns\_and\_ships.py**: implements the _Gun_, _Ship_ and _Group_ classes and the necessary methods.

+**plot.py**: a simple function to plot attrition over time.

 #### Data files: